arrangabriel/IT1901-project-gr23/get-fit/ui/README.md

 - addSessionButtonPushed(ActionEvent) -> void: Switches the view to AddNewSession.

+- onStatisticsPage(ActionEvent) -> void: Switches the view to Statistics.

 - closeView(ActionEvent) -> void: Hides entry view.

 - sort(Event) -> void: Fill list with entries according to sort parameters.

-- addIteratorToView(Iterator) -> void: Place an iterator of enteries in the view.
+- updateList() -> void: Updates the log entry list by querying the server using selected params from the dropdown menues.

 - replaceSubcategories(Event) -> void: Updates ui when main category is selected and updates the current sort.

-- reverse(ActionEvent) -> void: Updates ui sort with reversal